MattSheehanDev/owasp-top10-2021/owasp-top10-2021.md

 #### **_Recommendations_**
 - Validate, sanitize, escape any data that crosses trust boundaries.
+- Use frameworks that assemble HTML safely.
 - WAFs have many rules for blocking and detecting injection.

+^ Use frameworks that assemble HTML safely
-^ Better frameworks has been the driving factor the decline.
+  - Better frameworks has been the driving factor the decline.
-^ Cross-site scripting is one of the easier vulnerabilities to fix because of the improvement in frameworks.
+  - Cross-site scripting is one of the easier vulnerabilities to fix because of the improvement in frameworks.

 ---